ROCm/hipRAND/docs/how-to/use-hiprand-interfaces.rst

 Using hipRAND interfaces
 *******************************************************************

-The hipRAND interface is compatible with the rocRAND and the NVIDIA CUDA cuRAND-v2 APIs.
+The hipRAND interface is compatible with the rocRAND API.
 Porting a CUDA application that calls the cuRAND API to an application that calls the hipRAND API is relatively straightforward.

 Host API